 Proposal for a paid administrator

 AAW circulated a rough proposal for a paid contract post to take on administrative duties to allow the group to continue to deliver CPD & Launch activities throughout 2015.
 This would be an administrative post up to 30 days over the year at roughly £4K to support the team with coordination of events and meetings and take on some of the roles of the treasurer and secretary.
 The exact level of work required is undetermined and could be less than previously thought now that LS & BM have offered some time to coordinate and deliver events and AAW can lead on the launch event.
 BM raised that this would need to be drawn up and put out as a contract to tender.
-BM also explained that there should eventually be from the (Sepa, SNH, FCS &) that group, though this may take a while to get established.
+BM also explained that there should eventually be representatives from the ENFOR directorate (Sepa, SNH, FCS &RBG) that should be allocated supporting roles to OWL local groups, though this may take a while to get established.

-The propsal needs further in light of issues raised at this AGM and reconsidered at next meeting.
+The proposal needs further in light of issues raised at this AGM and reconsidered at next meeting.
 Actions: AAW to present amended proposal to the group at next meeting and continue researching possible sources of funding.

 4. Dates & times for next meetings

-A business meeting to focus on planning a launch event will take p as follows:
+A business meeting to focus on planning a launch event will take place as follows:

 4pm, Thursday 15th January Robert Douglas Memorial School

 5. Any other Business

+PM has renewed the group’s insurance with TCV September 2014.

 LB shared some printed resources that may be of value to the group, including Kinnoull Hill specific resources.
 BM took these to scan and digitise.
 Actions: BM to digitise resources